New Jersey

 Is eSports betting legal?Yes

-Residents of New Jersey who are of legal betting age have free reign to wager on professional sports.
+Residents of New Jersey who are of legal betting age have free rein to wager on professional sports.
 Betting on collegiate sports is also a legal option in NJ; however, residents cannot wager on in-state colleges or any college games that may be taking place in the state.
 Soon, there could be even more restrictions on betting on college sports, as the state is looking into legislation that would ban all wagering on collegiate player props.

 Horse racing is also a significant facet in the Garden State, so betting on it is 100% legal.
 Outside of sporting events, betting on entertainment events is legal, but betting on politics is not.